-RATINGS: Oklahoma #1 Moody's: Applied For
+RATINGS: Moody's: Applied For

-In the opinion of Bond Counsel to the City, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals.
-Furthermore, in the opinion of Bond Counsel, under present law, interest on the Bonds is exempt from Oklahoma income taxation.
+In the opinion of Bond Counsel to the City, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, interest on the Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations for tax years beginning prior to December 31, 2017.
+Furthermore, in the opinion of Bond Counsel, under existing law, interest on the Bonds is exempt from State of Oklahoma income taxation under present law.
 The Bonds will not be designated by the City as "qualified tax-exempt obligations" within the meaning of Section 265(b) of the Code.
-See "Tax Matters" herein.
+See "TAX MATTERS" herein.